cabforum/smime/SBR.md

 ### 3.2.5 Non-verified subscriber information

-Subscriber information that has not been verified in accordance with these requirements SHALL NOT be included in S/MIME Certificates.
+Subscriber information that has not been verified in accordance with these Requirements SHALL NOT be included in Publicly-Trusted S/MIME Certificates.

 ### 3.2.6 Validation of authority

-If the Certificate Request corresponds to a `organization-validated` or `sponsor-validated` Certificate, then for both the Contract Signer and the Certificate Approver, the CA MUST verify the following:
+If the Certificate Request corresponds to a `Organization-validated` or `Sponsor-validated` Certificate, then for both the Contract Signer and the Certificate Approver, the CA MUST verify the following:

 1. **Name, Title and Agency**: The CA MUST verify the name and title of the Contract Signer and the Certificate Approver, as applicable.
 The CA MUST also verify that the Contract Signer and the Certificate Approver are agents representing the Applicant.
 2. **Signing Authority of Contract Signer**: The CA MUST verify that the Contract Signer is authorized by the Applicant to enter into the Subscriber Agreement (and any other relevant contractual obligations) on behalf of the Applicant, including a contract that designates one or more Certificate Approvers on behalf of the Applicant.